acg-team/ProPIP/README.md

-## ProPIP - ProPIP: Progressive Multiple Sequence Alignment with Poisson Indel Process
+## ProPIP - Progressive Multiple Sequence Alignment with Poisson Indel Process

 ----

-ProPIP is a Multiple Sequence Alignment inference software that implements a new class of indel-aware substitution models in the Maximum Likelihood framework.
+ProPIP is a Multiple Sequence Alignment inference tool that implements the Poisson Indel Process [1] in the Maximum Likelihood framework.

 ----
 #### Documentation